 5 – Don’t stress about the quiet.
 With my first baby, I would stress out whenever there was noise and he was sleeping.
 Whether it was a dog barking, the bird squawking outside, doors slamming, or family members talking loudly in the house.
 Don’t be afraid to let your baby learn how to sleep through the noise.
 If you need to, consider getting a noise maker to help cut out the external noises in your home.

 6 – Always have diapers and supplies on hand.
 This one is really important.
 You never know when your baby might have a major blowout and need new diapers or a new change of clothes.
 Whether it’s taking a diaper bag with you or keeping a kit in your car, you should always have these extra supplies on hand.
+Find an online boutique clothes for newborn girls that you can trust to buy your baby’s clothes from.
 I would also recommend having a plastic bag or two to put dirty diapers or dirty clothes in.

 7 – Getting your baby to sleep.
-One trick that really helped my babies get to sleep was swaddling them in a blanket.
+One trick that really helped my babies get to sleep was swaddling them using Swaddles.
 It kept them warm and comfortable, which in turn helped them to fall asleep more quickly.
 It also helped when I stroked their faces, starting in between their eyes and moving in an up and down motion, as well as over the eyebrows.
 Their eyes would grow heavy and they would eventually fall asleep.
 It was like magic.

 8 – Rest when baby is sleeping.
 I was told this by a number of people when my babies were newborns.
 I learned to balance resting with housework.
 I would rest sometimes and the rest of the times, I would get the things done that needed to be done.
 My advice would be to rest sometimes (not necessarily all the time) during the day, but do try to get as much sleep as you can when baby is sleeping at night.